-ads.txt file: A Tool for Digital Advertisement Inventory
+ads.txt file: A Tool for Digital Ad Inventory

-We strongly suggest that your website have an ads.txt file.
+We strongly suggest that your website have ads.txt.
 It can help advertisers determine counterfeit inventory and assist you to receive even more advertiser spend that may have otherwise eliminated toward that counterfeit inventory.

 Why ads.txt was introduced?

 The digital marketing industry is constantly attempting to ensure that bad visitors will be kept out of websites.
-Also, it greatly help legitimate publishers ensure and grow their website’s revenues by using an ads.txt file in domain’s root directory
+Also, it greatly helps legitimate publishers ensure and grow their website’s revenues by using an it in the domain’s root directory

 IAB(Interactive Marketing Bureau Tech Laboratory)

-The IAB’s ads.txt specification dictates the formatting of ads.txt files.
-It may contain 3 types of record; data records, comments and variables.
-An ads.txt file can include a variety of information, each placed on a separate line.
+The IAB’s ads txt specification dictates the formatting of ads.txt.
+It may contain 3 types of records; data records, comments, and variables.
+An ads txt can include a variety of information, each placed on a separate line.

-Ads.txt specifies a mechanism for publishers.
-It is used by webmasters to list their authorized digital sellers.
+It specifies a mechanism for content publishers & is used by webmasters to list their authorized digital sellers.
 It is introduced to fight against fraud and misrepresented domains. ads.txt specification version 1.0.2 provides a way to publishers that if they do not authorize any sellers for their ad inventory.

 What’s the task of ads.txt initiative of IAB?

-By creating a public record of Authorized Digital Sellers, ads.txt will generate greater transparency in the inventory source chain.
-It also present publishers control over their inventory in the market.
+By creating a public record of Authorized Digital Sellers, It will generate greater transparency in the inventory source chain.
+It also presents the publisher’s control over its inventory in the market.
 It also makes it harder for awful actors to benefit from selling counterfeit inventory across the ecosystem.
-As publishers adopt ads.txt, buyers can easier identify the Authorized Digital Sellers for a participating publisher.
-It allow the brands to have self-confidence that they are buying genuine publisher inventory.
+As publishers adopt it, buyers can easier identify the Authorized Digital Sellers for a participating publisher.
+It allows the brands to have the self-confidence that they are buying genuine publisher inventory.

 Ads.txt is a straightforward, flexible, and secure way for publishers and distributors to declare who’s authorized to market their inventory.
 Thus, enhancing transparency for programmatic buyers for their ads management.

 Ads.txt helps transparent programmatic digital media transactions.
-It also remove the monetary incentive from offering counterfeit and misrepresented media.
-As like robots.txt, ads.txt is posted to a domain by a publisher’s webmaster, which makes it valid and authentic. ads.txt is simple to update, which makes it flexible.
+It also removes the monetary incentive from offering counterfeit and misrepresented media.
+Like robots.txt, It is posted to a domain by a publisher’s webmaster, which makes it valid and authentic. ads.txt is simple to update, which makes it flexible.
 The data necessary to populate the document is easily available in the OpenRTB protocol.
 It makes ads.txt simple to gather and target it.
 And publishers sell their inventory through a number of sales channels.

 More about ads.txt?

 Ads.txt is a significant brand safety tool.
 It is introduced to battle inventory fraud and improve transparency in the wonderful world of digital marketing.
-This essentially labels who’s and isn’t authorized to market traffic from a site. ads.txt guarantees that your site inventory is guarded from fraud and comes only through “authorized marketing systems.”
+This essentially labels who’s and isn’t authorized to market traffic from a site.
+It guarantees that your site inventory is guarded against fraud and comes only through “authorized marketing systems.”

 How does ads.txt work?

-Ads.txt file helps to create a publicly accessible record of authorized digital sellers for publisher inventory.
+Ads.txt helps to create a publicly accessible record of authorized digital sellers for publisher inventory.
 It is helpful that programmatic buyers may index and reference if indeed they wish to buy inventory from authorized sellers.
 Further, participating publishers must post their set of authorized sellers to their domain home directory.
-Programmatic purchasers can then crawl the net for publisher’s ads.txt files.
+Programmatic purchasers can then crawl the website for publisher’s ads.txt.
 They then create a listing of authorized sellers for every participating publisher.
 After that programmatic buyers can create a filtration system to match their ads.txt list against the info provided in the OpenRTB bid request.

-A buyer getting a bid ask for claiming to become example.com may verify if the exchange and SellerAccountID fits the authorized retailers listed in example.com/ads.txt file.
+A buyer getting a bid-ask for claiming to become example.com may verify if the exchange and SellerAccountID fit the authorized retailers listed in example.com/ads.txt.

-Publishers place a text file in their web hosting servers.
+Publishers place a textfile on their web hosting servers.
 It lists all the businesses that are authorized to market the publishers’ ad inventory.
-Likewise, programmatic systems also integrate ads.txt files.
+Likewise, programmatic systems also integrate with ads txt files.
 It is to verify which publisher’s inventory they are authorized to market.
 This allows potential buyers/purchasers to check on the validity of the inventory they buy.

 How come ads.txt is important?

-ads.txt is essential for almost all publishers. ads.txt file on the website says which businesses can sell inventory.
+ads.txt is essential for almost all publishers. ads txt on the website says which businesses can sell inventory.
 It offers complete permission control.
-Therefore making it more challenging for fraud that may occurs. an ads.txt file provides publishers with an increase of advertiser spend by eliminating the prospect of fraud inventory.
+Therefore making it more challenging for fraud that may occur.
+An ads txt provides publishers with an increase of advertiser spend by eliminating the prospect of fraud inventory.

 The ads.txt document can help you protect your site from fraud inventory.

-What should i do if my website already has ads.txt file?
+What should I do if my website already has ads.txt?

-If your website currently have ads.txt @ domain’s root directory, you have nothing to do.
+If your website currently has ads.txt @ domain’s root directory, you have nothing to do.

-How do you create an ads.txt file for your website?
+How do you create an ads.txt for your website?

 Implementing ads.txt is low-cost and incredibly easy.

-To create an ads.txt file, please follow the instructions below:
+To create an ads txt, please follow the instructions below:

 Create a text message (.txt) file and place it at Your domain’s home directory.